Marvyn21/Restaurant-Template/README.md

+MY-RESTAURANT-TEMPLATE

+A brief description of what this project does and who it's for

 Restaurant Website Template
 This is a responsive restaurant website template built using HTML, Bootstrap, CSS, and JavaScript.
 This template is suitable for a restaurant, cafe, or any food-related business.